humancomputerintegration/rehamove-integration-lib/README.md

 # Rehamove Integration Lib: Python and C# Extensions for RehaMove 3

-This is the **rehamoveIntegrationLib**, a collection of libraries that interface with the RehaMove 3 medical device.
+This is the **rehamoveIntegrationLib**, a collection of libraries (for non-commercial use only) that interface with the RehaMove 3 medical device.

 ![image](extra/video.png)
 (click [here](https://youtu.be/IyL0C_fEE2A) for our youtube video)

 **What does this do?** The RehaMove 3 is a medical device that sends out electrical signals, which can be used clinically and in research, e.g. by doing functional electrical stimulation (FES) and/or electrical muscle stimulation (EMS).
-Existing documentation is provided by the manufacturer Hasomed to control the RehaMove via C code. **Our libraries extend this functionality to Python and C#**, allowing the user to send commands in these other languages.
+Existing documentation is provided by the manufacturer Hasomed to control the RehaMove via C code using a precompiled C library. **Instead, our libraries extend this functionality to Python and C#**, allowing the user to send commands in these other programming languages.
 This can be used for rapid prototyping, and/or integration with engines such as Unity3D.

 ## 0. A must read before using